What is a Price Quote?

 Total Cost: A clear and unambiguous statement of the total amount due from the client, including the sum of all the individual items listed in the pricing details.

-Company Name and Contact Information: Essential details such as your company's name, address, contact number, and email address.
+Company Name and Contact Information: Vital details such as your company's name, address, contact number, and email address.
 This not only establishes legitimacy but also provides clients with necessary contact information.

 Client Details: Information about the client receiving the quote, such as their name, address, and contact information.
 This personalizes the quote and helps in building a customer relationship management system.